rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 DeviceSettings Host `HAL` provides a set of `APIs` to initialize, set, and query information about the `HAL` and `SoC`.

-- The main purpose is to facilitate communication between the `Caller`, `HAL` and the `SoC`, such that information about the current `HAL` version number, the Host EDID number, the current CPU temperature, and the SoC ID can be queried by the `Caller`.
+- The main purpose is to facilitate communication between the `Caller`, and `HAL` interface, such that information about the current `HAL` version number, the Host EDID number, the current CPU temperature, and the SoC ID can be queried by the `Caller`.

 ## Component Runtime Execution Requirements